Wladimir Klitschko: Klitschko vs. Joshua

 The fight averaged 659,000 viewers on Showtime in the United States.
 It was shown live and the fight began around 5 pm.
 ET and 2 pm.
 PT.
 Nielsen Media Research revealed the fight peaked at 687,000 viewers which was during rounds five and six.
 The delayed tape-replay on HBO was watched by an average 738,000 viewers and peaked at 890,000.
-In a press release, German TV channel RTL announced the fight was watched by an average 10.43 million viewers.
-The whole card averaged 9.59 million viewers.
+In a press release, German TV channel RTL announced the fight was watched by an average 9.59 million viewers, peaking at 10.43 million viewers.
 This was higher than the 8.91 million that tuned in to watch Klitschko vs. Fury in 2015.
 The fight did lower numbers than Klitschko's win over Mariusz Wach in 2012, which was watched by 11 million and Klitschko vs. Haye, which was seen by over 16 million.

 On 7 June 2017, the IBF granted Joshua an exception for him to rematch Klitschko instead of fighting mandatory challenger Kubrat Pulev.
 At this point, it was not said that the rematch would take place.
 Klitschko said he needed time to review his situation before agreeing to a rematch.
 It was only weeks after the fight, when Eddie Hearn filed the paperwork to the IBF to request the exception to the mandatory defence.
 The IBF explained that the rematch must take place no later than 2 December 2017 and the winner must fight Pulev next with no exceptions.

 On 11 July 2017, Eddie Hearn travelled to the US to apply for a Nevada boxing licence for promoting and to also scout potential locations in Las Vegas speaking to MGM.
 He had a tour of the T-Mobile Arena.
 Although Nigeria, Dubai and China were discussed, Hearn warmed up to the idea of the fight taking place in Las Vegas.
 Hearn told Sky Sports, "We met with Richard Sturm and the team at MGM in Las Vegas yesterday and had a full tour of the T-Mobile Arena which is very impressive.
 There is a huge appetite from both sides to hold the rematch there and we will be talking further over the next week or so to see if that can become a reality."
 Showtime's Stephen Espinoza said a deal could be reached quickly, as he was also eager to get Joshua, who was in contract with Showtime, to fight in US, "It's no secret we've been salivating about getting him over here and certainly that would be a phenomenal fight.
 It would be the biggest heavyweight Vegas fight in probably a couple of decades, so we would love to host it."
 On 25 July, Hearn pencilled on 11 November 2017 for the rematch to take place at the T-Mobile Arena.
 It was reported the fight could be pay-per-view in the US.